Dotnet-Community-DRC/SudiBlog/README.md

 ## Technologies

-- **ASP.NET Core**: For creating a dynamic web application with Model-View-Controller architecture, ensuring separation of concerns.
+- **ASP.NET Core**: For creating a dynamic web application with web api architecture, ensuring separation of concerns.
 - **Entity Framework Core**: For data access and ORM, simplifying database interactions with LINQ queries and strongly typed data models.
 - **Postgres**: As the backend database to store blog posts, comments, and user information securely.